Mahim: Geography

 Mahim is surrounded by the Arabian Sea to the west, Bandra to the North, Matunga (West) and Dadar to South and by and Sion to the east.

 Transport

 The nearest railway station is the Mahim junction on the Western Line and Harbour Line of the Mumbai Suburban Railway network.
 The station is an important Junction, as it connects the Western Suburbs (till Goregaon) with the Harbour line (CSMT to Kings Circle).
 Taxis and buses are widely used by the locals, and auto rickshaws are not allowed.
 The Chhatrapati Shivaji Maharaj International Airport is just 4 kilometers away from the town.

+The Shitaladevi Mandir metro station, part of the Mumbai Metro network, provides additional rapid transit access in the Mahim area.